TheArchitect2000/Blockchain-based-IoT-Server/README.md

 sudo git clone https://github.com/FidesInnova/iot-server.git
 ```

-- Continue with Step B if you want to install a new node, or Step C if you want to restore your node from a previous backup.
+### Continue with Step B if you want to install a new node, or jump to Step C if you want to restore your node from a previous backup.

 # Step B. Configure a New Node
 ## B.1.
 Generate two JWT secret keys